Any of the following acts without consent constitutes sexual assault:

 Women with disabilities, Indigenous women, transgender women, women of colour, and survival sex trade workers are victimized at significantly higher rates.

-It is not possible to tell who is capable of committing sexual violence by looking at them.
+It is not possible to tell who is capable of using sexual violence by looking at them.

-3 of 4 assailants are known to the survivor.
+3 of 4 persons who use sexual violence are known to the survivor.
 They are casual acquaintances, friends, intimate partners, spouses, family members, employers, co-workers, service providers, etc.

-1 in 4 sexual assaults are committed by a stranger.
+1 in 4 sexual assaults are perpetrated by a stranger.

 Who is Responsible?